w2105627/w2105627_CSA_Coursework/README.md

 @Consumes tells JAX-RS to only accept a properly formatted JSON request body.
 If an attempt is made to send another content type, such as XML or plain text, JAX-RS will reject it and return a 415 Unsupported Media type.
 This happens prior to my business logic running, which protects my runtime storage from being corrupted with malformed data.
 If the content is a malformed JSON body, then it will also reject it before attempting to pass it to the application.

+Question: You implemented this filtering using @QueryParam.
+Contrast this with an alternative design where the type is part of the URL path (e.g., /api/vl/sensors/type/CO2).
+Why is the query parameter approach generally considered superior for filtering and searching collections?

+Usage of @QueryParam is generally considered a more optimal approach when compared against PathParam due to a few key reasons.
+One, it makes it clear that you are still requesting the same resource, and just applying a filter to it, rather than adding another layer to the URL path, which indicates that you are requesting an entirely new resource.
+On top of this, Query parameters can easily be scaled, and can be passed in any order, whereas path parameters do not have this benefit.